danielorlando97/search-space/README.md

   C = Domain[int] | (lambda x: (x < 0) | (x > 100))
   ```

-#### Custom Spaces
+### Custom Spaces

 Among the main objectives of the DSL is to define a design pattern
-for writing a search space using Python classes.
+for writing a search space using Python's classes.
 To define a custom
 space we only have to assign to each of the parameters of the functions
 of the classes a search space as a default value.